Ralph St Leger: Death and burial

 He died in 1470 and was buried in Ulcombe Church, where his monumental brass survives showing figures of himself and his wife.
-It is now affixed to a wall within the St Leger Chapel in the north aisle, but was originally affixed to his ledger stone, now lost.
-It depicts Ralph prone with hands together in prayer and dressed in full armour, his bare head resting on his helm atop which is the crest of St Leger, a griffin passant.
-His wife Anne lies to his left, and wears an elaborate head-dress.
-Both persons feet rest on dogs.
-The Latin inscription beneath is as follows (expanded from abbreviated text):
+It depicts the couple with their hands together in prayer.
+He is dressed in full armour, his bare head resting on his helm atop which is the crest of St Leger, a griffin passant.
+His wife Anne lies to his left, and wears a butterfly head-dress.
+Both figures rest their feet on dogs.
+The Latin inscription beneath is as follows (expanded from abbreviated Latin):